ncnp-cpsy/SimulatingDevelopmentalDiversity/README.md

 ## Hyper parameter setting

-You can change learning condition by editting `config.py`.
+You can change learning and test conditions  by editting `config.py`.

 Don't forget to change the output directory.
 The setting of output directry is in `out_dir_name` in `config.py`.